Upper Mustang Trek

 You will wake up to the sound of yak bells and the prayer flags fluttering softly in the cool mountain breeze.
 After enjoying a warm Tibetan breakfast, you will then begin your exploration of this ancient capital.

 You can take your time to explore all three major monasteries that stand distinctively, Jampa Lhakhang Monastery, Thubchen Monastery and Chode Monastery.
 Jampa houses the three-story (35 meters) statue of Maitreya Buddha.
-Thubchen is a cultural hub that houses religious ceremonies and Chode Monastery houses young monks in training.
+Thubchen is a cultural hub that holds religious ceremonies and Chode Monastery houses young monks in training.

 If you are up for light hiking or horseback riding (a traditional and fun way to explore the region), you can head to Chhoser Valley.
 In this side detour of the Upper Mustang, you will get the chance to explore the Jhong Cave, a five-story cave system that is directly carved into a cliffside.